 Clinical trials are essential for evaluating the effectiveness and safety of medicines, devices, services and interventions to help prevent, detect or treat illness and disease.
 It is through the research done in clinical trials that people gain access to better treatments.
 Clinical trials also bring hundreds of millions of dollars each year into the Australian economy and support a highly skilled workforce.

 If you would like more information on clinical trials in Australia, please visit Australian Clinical Trials.

 - NHMRC does not manage or oversee individual clinical trials.

 Between 2013 and 2017 we undertook a series of projects to position Australia as a world leader in clinical research.
 Through this work we supported a nationally consistent approach to clinical trials.
 A number of resources from this work can be found at the bottom of this page.

 In particular, we helped achieve:

-Establishing a pilot of three National Scientific Committees to provide advice to HRECs on the scientific merit and integrity of research proposals that involve:
+- Establishing a pilot of 3 National Scientific Committees to provide advice to HRECs on the scientific merit and integrity of research proposals that involve: